aws-solutions-library-samples/guidance-for-agentic-data-exploration-on-aws/README.md

    - Navigate to the Data Explorer
    - Select the File Upload icon in the chat window
    - Upload all CSV files located in the `data/csv` directory
-   - Choose "Save to Graph" after upload
+   - Choose "Add to Graph DB" after upload

 ![File Upload](/docs/docs-fupload.png?raw=true "File Upload")

 4. **Monitor data processing**
-   - Navigate to the Data Classifier
+   - Navigate to the ETL Processor
    - Monitor the status of uploaded files
    - Wait for all files to show "processed" status